byronwall/data-viz/README.md

 - Verify that null detection is working correctly
 - Need to build chart title from data fields

-### UI/UX Improvements

-- ChartActions - tooltip is annoying - slow down or remove (add a legend?)
-- Need to swap out the multi select comp with good one from Plantasktic
-- Add button to create blank chart by choosing type
-- Allow the summary table to show up in a popover if the sidebar is collapsed
-- `Remove all charts` needs a warning
-- Default chart width needs to allow 4-5 charts in grid (12 and 2?)
-- Add small grid marks to the background of the chart containing interface so that it's clear where the size break points are
-- Create a landing page that allows quickly loading some sample data
-- Remove the CSV header at the top - too big
-- Integrate the summary table into the main chart area - takes up too much space?

 ### Summary and Pivot Table

 - Debounce the slider on the summary table to prevent too many re-renders